M/Y Galapagos Sea Star Journey

 June through November, the Humboldt Current makes it way up to the Galapagos from the southern end of South America.
 The current brings cold water and cold weather, but it also brings water rich in nutrients and plankton, which attracts fish and birds.
 During this season there always seem to be clouds in the air, but it rarely rains.
 It's also quite windy, and the seas tend to be rougher.

-The Sea Star Journey is a superb motor yacht, offering the highest level of comfort of any boat of its size in the Galapagos.
-She has a capacity for 16 guests in spacious cabins with panoramic picture windows and excellent shared facilities.
+The Sea Star Journey is a superb motor yacht which explores the magical Galapagos Islands, offering a high level of comfort.
+She has capacity for 16 guests in spacious cabins with panoramic picture windows and excellent shared facilities.

-Social areas include a saloon, mini library and video library and a play zone for children (during family departures only).
+Social areas include a saloon, mini library and a play zone for children (during family departures only).
 Snorkelling equipment and kayaks are available without extra charge.

 The Sea Star Journey operates on 4, 5, 9, 10 and 14 night set departures.

-The Sea Star Journey accommodates 16 passengers in eight spacious outside facing twin & matrimonial cabin suites and one Master Odyssey Suite.
-All include panoramic windows, private bathroom, air-con, minibar and TV.
+The Sea Star Journey accommodates 16 passengers in eight spacious outside facing twin & matrimonial cabin suites and one Sea Star Suite.
+All include panoramic windows, private bathroom, air-con and minibar.

 Children and families are welcome throughout the year.
-With children in mind, the Sea Star Journey has a twin connecting cabin with the Galapagos Grand Odyssey suite.
-The boat also has play zone during family departures, which includes a Nintendo Wii, board games, movies and other entertainment.
+With children in mind, the Sea Star Journey has a twin connecting cabin with the Sea Star suite.
+The boat also has play zone during family departures, which includes board games and other entertainment.

 Meals onboard the Sea Star Journey are either served in the elegant indoor dining room or when weather and sea-conditions allow, outside on the al fresco dining table.
-There is a weekly BBQ.
 Most meals are buffet-style.
 Guests can help themselves to purified water and teas, coffees and hot chocolate.